kanidm/kanidm/kanidm_book/src/radius.md

 ### One Credential - One Account

 Kanidm normally attempts to have credentials for each *device* and *application* rather than the legacy model of one to one.

 The RADIUS protocol is only able to attest a *single* credential in an authentication attempt, which limits us to storing a single RADIUS credential per account.
-However despite this limitation, it still greatly improves the situation by isolating the RADIUS credential from the primary or application credentials of the account.
+However, despite this limitation, it still greatly improves the situation by isolating the RADIUS credential from the primary or application credentials of the account.
 This solves many common security concerns around credential loss or disclosure, and prevents rogue devices from locking out accounts as they attempt to authenticate to Wi-Fi with expired credentials.

 ### Cleartext Credential Storage

 RADIUS offers many different types of tunnels and authentication mechanisms.
 However, most client devices "out of the box" only attempt a single type when a WPA2-Enterprise network is selected: MSCHAPv2 with PEAP.
 This is a challenge-response protocol that requires clear text or Windows NT LAN Manager (NTLM) credentials.

 As MSCHAPv2 with PEAP is the only practical, universal RADIUS-type supported on all devices with minimal configuration, we consider it imperative